jadebustos/tekton-cd-demo/README.md

 * Red Hat Advanced Cluster Security for Kubernetes (ACS): 4.0.2
 * Ansible: 2.14.5
 * Fedora 37:
-  * _/tmp_ will need exec perms if mounted in a different filesystem.

 ## Deploy Red Advanced Cluster Security for Kubernetes (ACS)